Ogaga Ifowodo

 Ogaga Ifowodo (born May 14, 1966) is a Nigerian lawyer, scholar, poet, columnist/public commentator and human rights activist.
-He was awarded the 1998 PEN/Barbara Goldsmith Freedom to Write Award, given to writers "anywhere in the world who have fought courageously in the face of adversity for the right to freedom of expression.
+He was awarded the 1998 PEN/Barbara Goldsmith Freedom to Write Award, given to writers "anywhere in the world who have fought courageously in the face of adversity for the right to freedom of expression".

 Biography

 Ifowodo was born in Oleh, Delta State of Nigeria.
 He attended Federal Government College, Warri, for his secondary education.
 He studied law at the University of Benin from where he obtained an LL.B in 1989.
 He was called to the bar in 1991 and has worked for many years as a human rights activist with Nigeria's Civil Liberties Organization (CLO).
 He also attended Cornell University, from where he obtained his PhD in 2008.
 He also holds the Master of Fine Art (MFA) in poetry, and a PhD in English (post-colonial literary/cultural studies) from Cornell University, New York.

-He previously taught poetry and literature at Texas State University, San Marcos.
+He previously taught poetry and literature at Texas State University.
 His work has been translated into German, Dutch, Romanian, Turkish and Italian.
 He served as a commissioner for the Nigerian government from 2016 to 2019.
 He remains active in the human rights sector, and he currently practices law in Nigeria.